PerfectlySoft/PerfectDocs/guide/crypto.md

 // name == fndName!
 ```

+It's important to note that the JWTVerifier will verify that the token is cryptographically sound, but it **does not** validate payload claims such as iss(uer) or exp(iration).
+You can obtain these from the payload dictionary and validate according to the needs of your application.

 ## Algorithms

 The available encoding, digest and cipher algorithms are enumerated in the `Encoding`, `Digest` and `Cipher` enums, respectively.